alexkiani/yomichan-forvo-server/README.md

 Since Yomichan takes a dictionary file as an input, it is not limited to only Japanese -- its pop-up UI can work with any language that has a compatible dictionary file, including Chinese.
 At the moment Yomichan only supports Japanese audio out of the box, however with some setup we can get Yomichan to talk to us in Native Mandarin instead!

 This is the same addon as the [jamesnicolas' Yomichan Forvo Server](https://github.com/jamesnicolas/yomichan-forvo-server) but with Native Mandarin speakers from the audio by default rather than native Japanese speakers.
+You can directly clone this repo into your add-ons folder in Anki or install the add-on straight to Anki from [Ankiweb](https://ankiweb.net/shared/info/1118415626) (steps below).

 Before we begin we need to download a dictionary that we like.
 Thanks to  [Antti Pham](https://github.com/anttipham) we have a variety of different dictionaries we can use.
 Take a look at the different kinds of options below and download whichover one you like. **NOTE: DO NOT UNZIP THE FILES** we will be uploading the .zip itself to Yomichan in a later step.